 Irrespective of the design, these are the things we promise to users as a minimum.
 You can accomplish them in a number of ways, but they must be accomplished.

-You can think of them sort of like boundaries we can draw around our project.
-Inside the boundaries are the things the web page needs to do, outside the boundaries are the things the website can’t do.
+They are sort of like boundaries we can draw around our project.
+Inside the boundaries are the things the web page needs to do; outside, the boundaries are the things the website can’t do.

 They can take the form of functional elements (ex: letting users know that they can subscribe) or motivational elements (letting them know the benefits of subscribing).